vinhngo380/vinhngo380/README.md

 ### Hi, this is Vinh Ngo.

 I am a student currently studying Computer Science at Penn State University!

+🔭I want to work on many projects, but currently I am working on an automatic file mover.
+Eventually, I want to learn to use APIs, front-end/web developement, games, etc, in some real world cases so I hope that you see those soon!

+📫You can reach me on my LinkedIn: linkedin.com/in/vinh-ngo380

 <!--
 **vinhngo380/vinhngo380** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.